 Anyway, OTC drugs of any kind are not benign, even if they are marketed to babies.
 Tylenol and even ibuprofen are so ubiquitous that we don’t even think about it anymore — I mean, you have to have those things on hand, right?
 Just in case?
 If not for teething, then for fevers (but don’t do that!
 Fevers are beneficial to the body and shouldn’t be artificially lowered).

-All of these pain relieving drugs come with a side effect of depleting glutathione and lowering immune function.
+All of these pain-relieving drugs come with a side effect of depleting glutathione and lowering immune function.
 They also come with the possibility of liver damage in case of overdose.
 It is so, so easy to overdose a baby.
 If you give more than one medication, or you forget when you last gave it, or the other parent gets up with the baby and doesn’t know you gave it recently, or you read the instructions on the bottle wrong, or you don’t know your baby’s accurate weight….
 You get the idea.
 So easy to overdose a baby.
 Since Tylenol is the leading cause of liver failure, this is no small issue.

 Skip the OTC drugs.
 There are other ways.